AnthonyBronca/react-native-lecture/setup.md

 `npx create-expo-app -t expo-template-blank-typescript` You can name the project 'mobile' if you are planning on also having a backend

+You can also run from the menu (my preferred way) running:

+`expo init`

+For this you will need the expo-cli installed globally, though.

 ## Project Set up:

 - components directory